SKU: 7260

 500 ml bottle - Provence, France

-Note: Not considered an "extra virgin" olive oil, because olives are fermented for 4-5 days before they are pressed
+Note: Not considered an "extra virgin" olive oil, because olives are fermented for 4-5 days before they are pressed.
+In every other way, however, the olive oil is treated like an extra virgin: First cold pressed, stored properly.

 What is Fruité Noir?